With Francis Crick, Sydney Brenner laid much of the groundwork for our understanding of how cells read the genetic code.

-Sydney Brenner (b.
-1927) has always been a doer as well as a thinker: he describes his real skill as "getting things started".
+Sydney Brenner (1927–2019) has always been a doer as well as a thinker: he describes his real skill as "getting things started".
 Unlike Francis Crick, who was principally a theoretician, Brenner loved to test his ideas through experiments.
 His knowledge of bacterial genetics led him to propose a non-overlapping, three-letter code for DNA.
 He was also a co-discoverer of messenger RNA, which carries the coded instructions from the nucleus to the protein factories of the cell.

 At the same time he has shouldered administrative responsibilities, spending six years as director of the immensely productive Medical Research Council Laboratory of Molecular Biology in Cambridge and subsequently establishing new research laboratories in California and Singapore.
 He was also a key figure in promoting the sequencing not only of human genes but also of model organisms such as the puffer fish Fugu.
 The breadth of his experience is reflected in his extensive collection of papers.

 He is garrulous, gregarious and forceful in his opinions, all characteristics that make his archive a treasure trove for historians.
 He has always been a meticulous archivist of his own correspondence and writings, both personal and scientific, which are now in the archives of the Cold Spring Harbor Laboratory in Long Island.
 Through his papers it is possible to follow his development from an eager young research scientist into one of the intellectual pillars of molecular biology, and an indefatigable champion of research on every continent.